efatto/stock-close-period/stock_close_period_mrp/readme/CONFIGURE.rst

-These module don't need configuration
+This module doesn't need configuration.